Best 5 Ways to Provide Customer Service on Twitter

 First of all, Twitter’s text-based format and platform features like mentions, hashtags, direct messaging, and quoting tweets make it easier to start and monitor dialogues.
 No need to share a decent photo to initiate conversation but you can also create more engaging messages with emojis, links, photos, gifs, etc…

 The second great but risky feature is publicity.
 It can turn your brand into a hero or a villain.
 You know, hell hath no fury as a customer scorned.
-But on the other hand, if you do it right, solve issues effectively and create special moments, it is possible that you’ll gain loyal customers and prospects, maybe even superfans.
+But on the other hand, if you do it right, solve issues effectively, and create special moments, it is possible that you’ll gain loyal customers and prospects, maybe even superfans.

 Best Practices for Using Twitter as a Customer Service Tool